GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Protection

 \subsection{Semantic-level Privacy Protection}

-Compared to pixel-level methods, semantic-level methods go beyond deciding \emph{what to hide} and instead rewrite content at the image or text level so that sensitive attributes are anonymized while the task-relevant semantics remain available.
-For example, \texttt{tanaos-text-anonymizer-v1}~\cite{tanaos2025text_anonymizer} identifies and anonymizes personally identifiable information (PII) entities in text, which provides a useful reference for semantic de-identification.
-Inspired by this idea, we design a semantic-level privacy protection pipeline for GUI screenshots.
-Unlike one-shot anonymization, GUI agent tasks typically span multiple steps and screens, so replacements must be \emph{consistent} throughout the trajectory: the same private entity appearing in different screenshots should be mapped to the same anonymized value.
-Otherwise, the task context may break and lead to execution failures.
-To this end, we maintain a cross-step \emph{replacement memory} that stores the mapping between private entities and their anonymized outputs and reuses the mapping in subsequent steps.
+Compared to pixel-level methods, semantic-level methods go beyond deciding what to hide and instead rewrite content at the image or text level so that sensitive attributes are anonymized while task-relevant semantics remain available.
+The original workflow is consistency-aware across trajectories: the same private entity appearing in different screenshots should be mapped to the same anonymized value.
+To this end, the system maintains a cross-step replacement memory.